How to win injury compensation claims when liability is in dispute

 7. Did your employer act upon reports of potential risks of danger to employees?

 Even if your vehicle was written off, it’s not guaranteed you’ll be eligible to claim injury compensation.
-As well as evidence of the damage to your car, you would need medical evidence of your injuries from a Hospital or GP for your Solicitor to be able to force an admission on the personal injury claim too.
+As well as evidence of the damage to your car, you would need medical evidence of your injuries.
+Medical reports from a Hospital or GP can be used to force an admission of liability.

-In cases of car accident claims where one car crashes in to the rear of another stationary vehicle, it is usually easy to apportion blame and therefore workout who will be the liable party.
-However, it’s important to note that admitting liability for a car or other road accident does not mean admitting liability for any injuries.
-The defendant’s solicitors may not be denying there was an accident or that it was caused by their driver, but they may be arguing the force of the collision was not consistent with sustaining personal injury.
+In cases of car accident claims where one car crashes in to the rear of another stationary vehicle, it is usually easy to apportion blame.
+But it’s important to note that admitting liability for a road accident does not mean admitting liability for any injuries.
+The defendant’s solicitors may not be denying there was an accident or that it was caused by their driver.
+They may, however, be arguing the force of the collision was not consistent with sustaining personal injury.

 Low impact collisions

 Unfortunately, insurers have started fighting claims where the speed of collision or force of impact is low – even if they admit to liability for the accident and vehicle damage.
-There is evidence to support both sides in this scenario – evidence shows that whiplash and typical injuries associated with road traffic accidents can occur at very low speed, but counter evidence states that such injuries cannot be sustained at lower speeds.
+There is evidence to support both sides in this scenario.
+Evidence shows that whiplash and typical injuries associated with road traffic accidents can occur at very low speed.
+On the other hand, counter evidence states that such injuries cannot be sustained at lower speeds.
 As such, insurers are using so called ‘low impact collision’ as a defence.

 Untraced or uninsured drivers

-In the UK, victims of untraced drivers (hit and run incidents) can still pursue a claim for compensation via the Motor Insurers Bureau (MIB) scheme.
-The criteria to make such a claim requires the claimant to report the incident to the Police at the earliest opportunity, obtain a crime reference number and seek medical attention for any injuries sustained.
+In the UK, victims of untraced drivers (hit and run incidents) can still pursue a claim.
+This is done through the Motor Insurers Bureau (MIB) scheme.
+The criteria to make such a claim requires the claimant to report the incident to the Police at the earliest opportunity.
+You’ll need to obtain a crime reference number and seek medical attention for any injuries sustained.

 Passenger claims

-As a passenger injured in a car accident, it does not matter which party is liable or whether both parties are held partially liable, you can make a claim for personal injury compensation providing you have medical evidence of your injuries.
+For an injured passenger, it does not matter which party is liable or whether both parties are held partially liable.
+Passengers can make a claim for personal injury compensation providing you have medical evidence of your injuries.

-The fact that a third party or local authority have denied liability should not in and of itself make you give up and leave a claim.
-Our Solicitors would be happy to discuss this matter with you and can advise as to whether or not they can take this matter further.
+The fact that a third party or local authority have denied liability should not make you give up on claiming.
+Our solicitors would be happy to advise as to whether or not they can take your claim further.

 If you have any questions about liability or whether or not your accident scenario warrants a claim, please call our team on 01225 430285, or if you prefer, we can call you back.
 We know your rights and can help you to understand them.
 We’ve successfully helped many clients claim compensation for their injuries and we’d love to help you, too.

-180 questions have been answered on this subject, why not ask your own?
+138 questions have been answered on this subject - ask us your question

 Please note we can only deal with claims within the UK legal system.
 Your question will appear once approved and we'll reply as soon as we can.
 Your email address will not be published, your name will, so feel free just to use a first name.